aalling93/Deep-Quantile-Regression-Synthetic-Aperture-Radar-Ship-Size/README.md

 Specifically, deterministic models might over estiamte the length to be, e.g., 800 m long which is impossible.
 If we had an automatic way of saying "this is a bad estiamte", we could just neglegt it somewhat.

-In The Figure below, we see to estiamtes from our model.
+In The Figure below, we see t2o estimates from our model.
 One of which is clear and the other is not.
 We see  how the 95CI varies greatly.